 Version no. Description of Changes Approved by Date 1.0 Differentiated attendance policy for taught higher education provision under franchise - replaces the Student Attendance Policy and Procedures.
 Board of Governors Sep 2022 1.11 Re-written introduction and reference to external documents; procedural changes relating to student suspension updated.
 Board of Governors Oct 2023 1.1 - 1.2 Additional changes to suspension procedure and rules relating to leave of absence.
-Board of Governors Oct 2024 1.3 Procedural updates.
+Board of Governors Oct 2024 1.3 /1.4 Procedural updates.
 Information about 14-day cooling-off period updated.
+RUL programmes have been excluded and are subject to separate policy.
 New formatting applied.
-Board of Governors July 2025
+Board of Governors Oct 2025

-^{}Responsible for updates to this content.
+\Responsible for updates to this content.

-^{} To be consulted on updates to this content.
+\\ To be consulted on updates to this content.